pingcap/tidb-operator/docs/local-dind-tutorial.md

     3. Set up a reverse proxy.

-        Either (or all) of the container IPs can be used as upstream for reverse proxy.
-You may use any reverse proxy server that supports TCP (for TiDB) or HTTP (for Grafana and Prometheus) to provide remote access.
-HAProxy and nginx are two common choices.
+        Either (or all) of the container IPs can be used as upstream for a reverse proxy.
+You can use any reverse proxy server that supports TCP (for TiDB) or HTTP (for Grafana and Prometheus) to provide remote access.
+HAProxy and NGINX are two common choices.

 ## Scale the TiDB cluster